 In which, on discovering the reappearance of teal in the LEGO colour palette, I go in search of “Stafford’s Choice.”
 Have any colours been sacrificed in order to allow teal to return?
 Let’s tick off the colours as we review some of the recently announced new sets for 2018…

-Mark Stafford is a designer with the LEGO Group.
+Mark Stafford is a senior designer with the LEGO Group.
 Recruited from the fan community, he joined the company over 10 years ago and has had a hand in many of the action themes over that period of time.
 Themes such as NEXO Knights, Legends of Chima, Space Police 3, Ninjago, Alien Conquest, Power Miners and Atlantis, to name but a few.
-He also turned Peter Reid’s Exosuit Ideas submission into a set.
+He also helped to turn Peter Reid’s Exosuit Ideas submission into a set.

 At Brickvention in 2014, Mark gave a talk talking about a challenge he faced in his early days as a designer: Early in his career at LEGO he was put to work, sharing his love of mechs, on the EXO Force line.